nguyenqthang2211/AI-FINANCIAL-DATA-PLATFORM/docs/business_requirements.md

 - What time of day has the most transactions?
 - How many transactions are successful, failed, pending or reversed?
 - Which transactions look suspicious?

-## 6. Scope

-In week 1, this project focuses only on designing the OLTP database for the financial transaction system.
-This includes defining the business requirements, identifying core data objects, designing entities and relationships, creating the SQL schema, inserting sample data and writing validation queries.